Smart Health Web

 What Are Ticks?

 Tick bites remain not always painful.
-You may not notice a tick if you see it on your skin.
-Regularly check for ticks on your clothing, skin, and children and pets after being outdoors.
+You may not sign a tick if you see it on your skin.
+You are frequently checkered for ticks on your clothing, skin, children, and pets after being outdoors.

 • Use fine-tipped pincers or a tick removal tool.
 You can buy them at some pharmacies, veterinarians, and pet stores.